 Breach of Contract

 Litigation brought against an insurer when there is dispute about whether a claim is covered under the insurance contract.
 An insurance company may refuse to pay a claim, citing either loopholes in the contract, or depending on the complexity of the issue to deter an injured party from pressing the matter.
-M. Blake Heath, Trial Attorney LLC, will take big insurance head on with proven tactics and solid legal understanding.
+Heath Injury Law LLC, will take big insurance head on with proven tactics and solid legal understanding.

 An action brought by an insurance company against its own insured and the injured plaintiff to have a court define the amounts or types of coverage.
 This is sometimes used by insurers as a delay tactic, or to get a court to limit their liability.
 It can be also be a useful tool for an injured plaintiff in the case of injuries caused by a third person, such as in cases of underinsured motorist coverage.